 WHERE DO THE FUNDS GO?

-HOW WILL THE FUNDS BE USED?
+HOW ARE FUNDS BEING USED?

 The COVID-19 Solidarity Response Fund supports WHO and partners’ work to ensure all countries are able to prevent, detect, and respond to COVID-19.
-This work is guided by the COVID-19 Strategic Preparedness and Response Plan, which highlights three priority areas of need:
+This work is guided by the COVID-19 Strategic Preparedness and Response Plan, which highlights ten priority areas of need:

 HOW MUCH ARE YOU HOPING TO RAISE?